wilddeer/blog/_drafts/lets-fix-steam.md

 {% include snippets/price-area.css %}
 {% endhighlight %}

 Sale is over?
-Set the regular price and get rid of everything unnecessary in the markup:
+Set the regular price and get rid of unnecessary stuff in the markup:

 {% highlight html cssclass=codewrap %}
 <div class="price-area">